EmanWiens/hackmaster/README.md

 <br />
 The main code of the project is currently split between five packages: Application, Business, Objects, Persistence, and Presentation.
 These  packages are in the directory hackmaster/app/src/main/java/hackmaster. <br /> <br />

-The application package cointains the files: <br />
+The application package contains the files: <br />
 •AppController.java - It is used to instantiates the application database.<br />
 •DBController.java - Manages the name and path of the database.<br />
 •Services.java - Starts and stops the database and controls which database is connected.<br /> <br />